US-MFG-Demo/WhatTheHack/044-Dapr/Student/Challenge-01.md

 1. Observe activity flow from the simulation service all the way through the Fine Collection service.

+  > If you encounter an error, double-check to ensure that you have correctly installed all the [prerequisites](README.md#Prerequisites) for the workshop!

 ## Tips

-- Run the services in the same instance of VS Code.
+- Run the services in VS Code.

-- Within VS Code, open a Terminal window for each service.
+- Within the same VS Code instances, open a Terminal window for each service.

 - Start each service using a ***dotnet run*** command.

-- To invoke a call from service to another, user the REST Client extension tool for VS Code.
+- To test the VehcileRegistration service, use the REST Client extension tool for VS Code.

   1. Open the file src/VehicleRegistrationService/test.http in VS Code using the (file) Explorer feature.
 The request in this file simulates retrieving the vehicle and owner information for a certain license-number.